antomich04/Running-Tony/README.md

 <i>RUNNING TONY</i>

 Running Tony is a project made as part of the course "Human-Computer Interaction" during the fifth semester at International Hellenic University.
 It is a simple 2d platformer game and it's goal is to successfully traverse through all levels without dying.
-The user can navigate through the menu options using W and S as well as ↑ and ↓ on his keyboard. <br>
+The user can navigate through the menu options using W and S as well as 🡑 and 🡓 on his keyboard.
+The user can also change the game's audio volume by going to the SETTINGS section by pausing the game.
+From there, he can navigate the options he has by pressing W and S as well as ↑ and ↓.
+To decrease the volume he has to press either A or 🡐 .
+Accordingly, to increase the volume he has to press D or 🡒 .<br>
 The controls of the game are the following:
   <ul>
     <li>Move left: A</li>